Mental Math for Case Interviews: Speed Drills, Tricks, and Mistakes

 Speed Targets by Calculation Type

 Consulting cases are full of numbers: market sizes, margins, growth rates, break-even.
-Interviewers expect you to compute quickly and clearly without a calculator — McKinsey's career page confirms that calculators are not permitted and candidates should write out calculations on paper.
+Interviewers expect you to compute quickly and clearly without a calculator.
+McKinsey's career page confirms that calculators are not permitted and candidates should write out calculations on paper.
 BCG's interview preparation guide states that candidates should be able to "use numbers to swiftly form opinions and guide decisions."
 They care more about your logic and structure than the last digit, so round boldly and state your assumptions.
 According to RocketBlocks, candidates who structure their math out loud score significantly higher on quantitative assessments, even when they round aggressively, because the interviewer can follow (and correct) their reasoning.
+The same timed arithmetic carries directly to the numerical reasoning tests many firms use as an online screen before live cases.

 Calculation TypeTarget TimeWhat Slow Looks Like